Goals and Strategies

 We measure success by the number of victims and survivors that take advantage of our services, whether connected with a victim advocate at the local level or receiving emotional support and guidance through our national support line.
-In 2011, MADD served more than 63,000 victims and survivors of drunk and drugged driving crashes.
-This is more than double the number of victims and survivors we served just 7 years ago.
-To increase that number even further, we plan to reach out to diverse and underserved populations with the goal of serving 65,000 victims in 2012 and 67,000 in 2013.
+In 2012, MADD served more than 61,000 victims and survivors of drunk and drugged driving crashes.
+This is more than double the number of victims and survivors we served just eight years ago.
+To increase that number even further, we plan to reach out to diverse and underserved populations with the goal of serving 64,000 in 2013.
+2013 data will be available next year.

 To achieve these goals, we will continue to spread the word about the availability of our no-cost services, continue to train new volunteers to work with victims and survivors, and continue to increase our capacity to help others through the generous support of the community.

 Our ability to achieve our mission is only as good as our people and our partners.
 MADD works in all 50 states, Puerto Rico, and Guam.
 We have over 1,200 victim advocates in 48 states that serve victims and survivors of drunk and drugged driving.
 In addition to trained staff, we have 20 volunteer help line advocates that take calls from victims and survivors 24/7.

 Thankfully, people of all ages support MADD's work to save lives.
 In 2012, over 10,000 people sent over 33,000 emails to their legislators about drunk driving or underage drinking issues.
 Click here if you'd like to become one of them.